 Media is such a fundamental part of our daily lives that we often take for granted the impact it has on us.
 This course offers students an opportunity to step back from the world they inhabit and question who holds the real power and influence in the society in which they live.

 FUTURE ACADEMIC AND CAREER PATHWAYS

-Media Studies as a subject works well alongside Theatre Studies, IT, English, Sociology or Music.
-Many students choose to study a media related subject at university, and some former students are currently employed in production and post-production companies, as cinematographers, in digital marketing and games design to name a few.
+Media Studies as a subject works well alongside IT, English, Sociology, Psychology, Business or any creative subject.
+Many students choose to study a media-related subject at university, and former students are currently employed in production and post-production companies, as cinematographers, in digital marketing and games design to name a few.
 Careers using the Media Studies A Level include digital marketing, graphic design, games design, web design, social media and journalism as well as careers such as director, editor and cinematographer.

 Students will be studying the OCR syllabus.